Problems on Track Runners: Introduction

 \section{Introduction}

-In the classic \emph{lonely runners conjecture}, introduced by Wills~\cite{Wi67} and Cusick~\cite{Cu73}, $k$ agents run clockwise along a circle of length $1$, starting from the same point at time $t=0$.
+In the classic \emph{lonely runner conjecture}, introduced by Wills~\cite{Wi67} and Cusick~\cite{Cu73}, $k$ runners run clockwise along a circle of length $1$, starting from the same point at time $t=0$.
 They have distinct but constant speeds.
-A runner is called \emph{lonely} when he/she is at distance of at least $\frac{1}{k}$ from any other runner (along the circle).
-The conjecture asserts that each runner $a_i$ is lonely at some time $t_i\in (0,\infty)$.
+A runner is called \emph{lonely} when he/she is at distance of at least $\frac{1}{k}$ from all other runners (along the circle).
+The conjecture asserts that each runner $i$ is lonely at some time $t_i\in (0,\infty)$.
 The conjecture has only been confirmed for up to $k=7$ runners~\cite{BS08,BHK01}.
 A recent survey~\cite{DT14} lists a few other related problems.

-Recently, some problems with similar flavor have appeared in the context of \emph{multi-agent patrolling}, particularly in some one-dimensional scenarios~\cite{Ch04,CGKK11,DGT14,KK15,KS15}.
+Recently, some problems with similar flavor have appeared in the context of \emph{multi-agent patrolling}, in some one-dimensional scenarios~\cite{Ch04,CGKK11,DGT14,KK15,KS15}.
 Suppose that $k$ mobile agents with (possibly distinct) maximum speeds $v_i$ ($i=1,\ldots,k$) are in charge of \emph{patrolling} a closed or open fence (modeled by a circle or a line segment).
 The movement of the agents over the time interval $[0,\infty)$ is described by a \emph{patrolling schedule} (or \emph{guarding schedule}), where the speed of the $i$th agent, ($i=1,\ldots,k$), may vary between zero and its maximum value $v_i$ in any of the two directions along the fence.
 Given a closed or open fence of length $\ell$ and maximum speeds $v_1,\ldots,v_k>0$ of $k$ agents, the goal is to find a patrolling schedule that minimizes the \emph{idle time}, defined as the longest time interval in $[0,\infty)$ during which some point along the fence remains unvisited, taken over all points.
-Several basic problems are open, such as the following: It is \emph{not} known how to decide, given $v_1,\ldots,v_k>0$, and $\ell,\tau>0$ whether $k$ agents with these maximum speeds can ensure an idle time at most $\tau$ when patrolling a segment of length $\ell$.
+Several basic problems are open, such as the following: Given $v_1,\ldots,v_k>0$ and $\ell,\tau>0$, can one even decide whether $k$ agents with these maximum speeds can ensure an idle time at most $\tau$ when patrolling a segment of length $\ell$?

-This note is devoted to a question on track runners.
-In the spirit of the lonely runner conjecture, we posed the following question in~\cite{DT14}:
+This paper is devoted to several questions on track runners.
+As customary, we consider the unidirectional circular track; for convenience we assume all runners run clockwise.
+In the spirit of the lonely runner conjecture, we posed the following question in~\cite{DT14} (slightly rephrased here):